 - Eastern Cooperative Oncology Group performance status of 0, 1, or 2

 - Cohort 1 relapsed/refractory peripheral T-cell lymphoma (PTCL):

-- Should be pathologically confirmed by the local pathologist/investigators; local histological diagnosis will be used for eligibility determination.
+- Diagnosis should be confirmed by the local pathologist; local histological diagnosis will be used for eligibility determination.
 Participants with the following subtypes of PTCL are eligible according to 2016 WHO classification prior to the initiation of study drug.
 Any T-cell lymphoid malignancies not listed are excluded.
 Eligible subtypes include:

 - Enteropathy-associated T-cell lymphoma